sycertech/seiten/README.md

 I've always used Vercel or Cloudflare Pages or GitHub Pages to serve my websites.
 But for a recent project, [crates.pm](https://github.com/sycertech/crates.pm), I wanted to run everything on one server -- my server.
 So, I opted to build our Next.js frontend to static files and serve them with nginx.
 But, I didn't want to have to manually upload the files every time I made a change.
 So, I built this simple server to handle that for me.

-Once configuring the server with a machine public GPG key, you can sign your tarballs in CD and post them to `/upload/:path`.
-The server will verify the signature and extract the tarball to `/content/:path`.
+Once configuring the server with a machine public GPG key, you can sign your archives in CD and post them to `/upload/:path`.
+The server will verify the signature and extract the archive to `/content/:path`.
 Then, you can configure nginx to serve the files from that directory.

 ## Usage
 ### Environment Variables